-The development application for Market Sqaure's expansion and upgrade at 341 Mains Road was submitted on behalf of Gum Hoy and Lai Ming Yuen Family Trust and is intended to bring new retailers to the area.
+The development application for Market Square's expansion and upgrade at 341 Mains Road, Sunny Bank was submitted on behalf of Gum Hoy and Lai Ming Yuen Family Trust and is intended to bring new retailers to the area.

-The proposal for the development includes building an additional 6,785 square metres of commercial space, which will create an area total of 14,062 square metres for the shopping centre complex as a whole.
+The proposal for the shopping centre includes building an additional 6,785 square metres of commercial space, which will create an area total of 14,062 square metres for the shopping centre complex as a whole.
 The plans also include adding more car parking spaces so the final development will end up providing a total of 595 spaces.
-These spaces will answer a current need for parking availability, which the developers have acknowledged as a growing concern for residents who shop at Market Square, while also catering for an influx of new shoppers as the additional retail opportunities become available.
+These spaces will answer a current need for parking availability, which the developers have acknowledged as a growing concern for residents who frequent the shopping centre at Market Square, while also catering for an influx of new shoppers as the additional retail opportunities become available.

 Demolition of the existing Westpac building will take place in the near future in order for this four-storey construction to take place.

-According to the Southern Star, which reported on the development earlier this week, City Planning chairman Julian Simmonds said council had made several changes from the original proposal to reduce traffic and noise complaints.
+According to the Southern Star, which reported on the development earlier this week, City Planning chairman Julian Simmonds said council had made several changes from the original proposal of the shopping centre at Sunny Banks Market Square to reduce traffic and noise complaints.

 “Council has limited the hours of operation for both indoor and outdoor areas and stipulated that noise mitigation measures be installed on the multi-level carpark,” he said.

 “The developer will also be required to upgrade the intersections of Mains Rd with Elva St and McCullough St with additional turning capacity, to reduce traffic impacts to Mains Rd.”